TorMap/tormap/backend/README.md

 ## CLI Commands

 - `./gradlew`: Installs dependencies
 - `./gradlew bootRun`: creates build, runs it and listens on http://localhost:8080/
+- `./gradlew bootJar`: creates a fat JAR which contains all dependencies and resources in `build/libs/`
 - `./gradlew build`: build the project
 - `./gradlew flywayMigrate`: Migrates the database
 - `./gradlew flywayClean`: Drops all objects in the configured schemas